alkampfergit/personal-blog/codewrecks/content/post/old/2010/08/message-to-users-should-be-useful.md

 tags: [Architecture]
 categories: [Software Architecture]
 ---
 There are a lot of rules for usability of User Interface, and one of the most important one is not to clutter the user with strange error messages.
-Since the last update of skype, sometimes when Iâ€™m chatting with someone a â€œreally usefulâ€ message box appears.
+Since the last update of skype, sometimes when I'm chatting with someone a â€œreally usefulâ€ message box appears.

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2010/08/image_thumb3.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2010/08/image5.png)